akshayvadher/react-delta/README.md

 ## Demos

-See this [playground](https://codesandbox.io/s/react-delta-playground-qhbll) to mess around with `react-delta`.
+See this [playground](https://codesandbox.io/s/react-delta-hooks-playground-qhbll) to mess around with `react-delta-hooks`.

 ### usePrevious